d-smith/aws-ruby-samples/README.md

 access.
 So for this sample we create two public subnets (one in each AZ) to allow ELB to route traffic to private servers in the AZs.

+Note to allow us to pull wars for deployment to our app servers in the private subnets, we need a NAT host in the public subnet, a security group that allows ingress on ports 80 and 443 from the private subnet launch security group, and a route in the main route table to allow traffic headed outside the VPC to be forwarded to the NAT instance.
+Note the NAT is not highly available (nor is the database) - there are ways to make both of these highly available; it's not done here to keep things simple and cheap.

 To create the set up above, follow these steps.

 1. In the directory above the one containing these scripts, create a